-He worked for a US Senator and for a UK Government Minister and has held a number of national and local government roles, as well executive and nonexecutive directorships in the private sector.
+He worked for a US Senator and for a UK Government Minister and has held a number of national and local government roles, as well as exec and non-exec directorships in the private sector.

 He was a Royal Navy officer for 14 years in the reserves and was a London councillor for nine years.
 Since 2011 he has been a Central Bedfordshire Councillor, holding senior positions in schools, housing and social services.
 Mark is married with four sons and lives in Heath and Reach, Bedfordshire.